sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/add_logging.md

 For testing purposes, we also provide:

-1. An optional initialization function to be called in `func TestMain(*testing.M)`, `logtest.Init`
+1. An optional initialization function to be called in `func TestMain(*testing.M)`, [`logtest.Init`](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+logtest.Init+-file:lib/log+lang:go&patternType=literal)
-2. A getter to retrieve a `log.Logger` instance and a callback to programmatically iterate log output, `logtest.Scoped`
+2. A getter to retrieve a `log.Logger` instance and a callback to programmatically iterate log output, [`logtest.Scoped`](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+logtest.Scoped+-file:lib/log+lang:go&patternType=literal)
-   1. The standard `logtest.Scoped` will also work after `logtest.Init`
+   1. The standard `log.Scoped` will also work after `logtest.Init`
    2. Programatically iterable logs are available from the `logtest.Captured` logger instance

 In the absense of `log.Init` in `main()`, `lib/log` can be initialized using `libtest` in packages that use `log.Scoped`: